javascript-tutorial/pt.javascript.info/1-js/05-data-types/05-array-methods/article.md

   // returns the new value instead of item
 })
 ```

-It calls the function for each element of the array and returns the array of results.

 For instance, here we transform each element into its length: